 The key aspect of the stormwater strategy is to provide a “degree of “disconnection” between the urban drainage networks to the creek.
 This requires an approach that utilises techniques that can manage or retain the frequent rainfall events close to their source through infiltration, retention and reduce the urban catchment’s response time to drain to the creek.

 Ultimately, the approach protects the watercourse’s environmental integrity through the use of green infrastructure.
 One such technique that is new is the ecological sponge.
 These are multiple small-scale wetlands located within the riparian zone designed to infiltrate into underlying soils to create base flow to the watercourse.
 These systems will be wet and dry throughout the year, and highly biologically productive systems that are living systems contributing to habitat, biodiversity and environmental value along the Western Flat Creek.

-Recognising the innovative efforts that have gone into creating a flourishing community that meets and upholds the demands of both residents and the wider community, WGA was awarded the award for Excellence in Strategic and Master Planning for the Newenham Land Development at the 2018 Stormwater South Australia Excellence Awards.
+Recognising the innovative efforts that have gone into creating a flourishing community that meets and upholds the demands of both residents and the wider community, WGA was awarded the award for Excellence in Strategic and Master Planning for the Newenham Land Development at the 2018 Stormwater South Australia Excellence Awards and also won the Minister’s Award for Excellence in Sustainable Water Management at the Water Industry Alliance Smart Water Awards in 2019.
 Newenham Estate was also awarded Best Residential Development and Marketing Excellence at the UDIA SA 2020 Awards for Excellence.